 Help support Washington State Parks, purchase a Discover Pass.
 Passes are available at (click on the names for a Google Map) the Friends of Fort Worden Gift Shop (in their new location), the Coast Artillery Museum at Fort Worden, the Registration Desk in the Commons, and some other Fort Worden Partners for $30 without any additional charges so you save $5.
 Because the Partners sell the Pass at cost without any markup, some only take cash or checks.
 The Coast Artillery Museum, the Gift Shop and the Registration Desk in the Commons can accept credit cards.

 Visit Fortworden.org for information about accommodations and events at the Fort.

-We can also do a guided Walking Tour of Artillery Hill beginning at 1 PM on Saturdays, starting in the grassy field near Battery Randol.
+We can also do a guided Walking Tour of Artillery Hill starting in the grassy field near Battery Randol.
 The walking tour covers 1-1.5 miles and can last up to 2 hours if people are interested.
 A flashlight is advised, but not required.
-Donations are always appreciated, we have a box at the HECP when it's open, and always at the Museum.
+Donations are always appreciated.
+The guide will be happy to accept donations on behalf of the Museum.
+We also have a donation box at the HECP when it's open, and always at the Museum.

 The tours are available for groups at any time by special arrangement, please call the Museum at (360) 385-0373 to discuss it.
 For those unable to walk to the top of the hill we can arrange for a limited number of vehicles to transport people up the hill, you will still need to be able to navigate uneven ground and some stairs to make the tour itself.
 Outside of arranged tours, you can check in at the Registration Office in the Commons and present a Washington State disabled parking pass or equivalent to make arrangements to drive to the top of the hill.
 Because of the condition of the road restrictions apply